npocodes/NiFrame/README.md

 that features can be added with as little as a new "driver" file or as many class, driver, and HTML files as needed.
 HTML is separated from PHP so HTML files can be combined to form new pages or "conditioned" to remove or add HTML as needed.
-Driver files can even be constructed or modified to work with FLASH style GUIs or AJAX(JQUERY) style HTML pages with very little effort.
+Driver files can even be constructed or modified to work with AJAX(JQUERY) style HTML pages with very little effort.
 After installing NiFrame the following system features and functionality are available to you: